-Student Accessibility Services
+Accessibility

-Our mission is to provide students with disabilities and other accessibility needs the services and supports they need to achieve equal access in pursuing higher education at Heidelberg University while also serving the wider campus community as a resource in understanding disability, accessibility, and inclusivity.
-Students with disabilities and other accessibility needs who require housing, dining, and/or academic accommodations to overcome barriers to their educational experience are encouraged to contact the Coordinator of Student Accessibility Services at their earliest convenience.
-The Coordinator will help you understand your rights and responsibilities, and will guide you through the confidential, interactive process of arranging appropriate accommodations.
-We are located within the Owen Center on the 3rd floor of Campus Center, room 313.
-Email us at accessibilityservices@heidelberg. edu or call at (419)448-2484.
+The mission of the Student Accessibility Services is to provide the student with disabilities and/or accessibility needs the services and support to achieve equal access while pursuing higher education.
+The Student Accessibility Services also serves the wider campus community as a resource in understanding disability, accessibility, and inclusivity.
+A student with disabilities and other accessibility needs who requires housing, dining, and/or academic accommodations to overcome barriers to their educational experience are encouraged to contact the Coordinator of Student Accessibility Services.
+The Coordinator will review the student's rights and responsibilities, and guide them through the confidential, interactive process of arranging appropriate accommodations.
+Student Accessibility Services is located within the Owen Center.